Lulu04/Saynetes/readme.md

 **Installable version**: (only Windows) download and run the setup package.

 ## Features
   - Creates your DMX configuration in an easy to use 2D view.
-Change the stage and seats shape, add fixtures by drag drop, rotation, zoom...
+Change the stage and seats shape, add fixtures by drag drop, rotation, zoom.
 Support multiple universes.
   - DMX library with more than 500 fixture definitions.
 Tool to create new definition included.
   - Effects for DMX channels and RGB trio: dimmer, wave, flame, chaser, flash, audio follower, copy.
   - Import audio file to your project.
 Saynètes make a copy of the original files and insert it in the project.